How to Set Up an Effective SEO Content Strategy in 4 Steps

 Assumptions you may have made initially about who would benefit from your products or services may not have been in your business’s best interests.
 (For example, you realize that the initial version of your personas can’t afford or aren’t willing to spend for the value you bring to the table.)

-It is therefore imperative to regularly validate and update your buyer personas to make sure your content is hitting its mark and resonating with the right audience.
+It is therefore imperative to regularly validate and update your buyer personas to ensure your content is hitting its mark and resonating with the right audience.

 Customer persona validation doesn’t have to be a tedious or expensive process.